Partner Visa

 Stage 2: Permanent partner visa and permanent residency (801 or 100 visa subclasses)

-After receiving your temporary partner visa, you'll need to wait two years to submit the documents for your permanent partner visa (an 801 visa or 100 visa).
+After receiving your short-term partner visa, you'll need to wait two years to submit the documents for your permanent partner visa (an 801 visa or 100 visa).

 Typically, you’ll need to provide updated versions of your current household bills, current lease agreements or mortgage statements, a new statement from your sponsor and two new supporting statements (form 888) from friends and family.